Frequently Asked Questions

 What is the Big History Project (BHP)?

 Big History Project is a free, online social studies course for middle- and high-school students that spans 13.8 billion years.
-It weaves insights from many disciplines to form a single story that helps students develop a framework to organize and connect what they’re learning both in and out of school.
-For an overview, see Big History founder David Christian’s TED Talk: http://www.ted.com/talks/david_christian_big_ history.html.
+It weaves together insights from many disciplines to form a single story that helps students develop a framework to organize and connect what they’re learning both in and out of school.

 What are the goals of the course?

-Big History challenges students to think critically and broadly, and tries to ignite a passion for inquiry and exploration.
-In addition to helping students master the sequence and scope of 13.8 billion years, the course develops essential skills and intellectual tools such as: thinking critically across scales and disciplines, building informed arguments, making and testing claims, and writing.
-See the BHP Full Course Guide for details on these essential skills and core concepts.
+Big History challenges students to think critically and broadly and tries to ignite a passion for inquiry and exploration.
+In addition to helping students master the sequence and scope of 13.8 billion years, the course develops essential skills and intellectual tools such as thinking critically across scales and disciplines, building informed arguments, making and testing claims, and writing.
+See the BHP Course Guide for details on these essential skills and core concepts.

 Who is the target student?

-Big History is designed as a social studies/history course targeting sixth- through tenth-grade students.
-With a variety of content formats, scaffolds, and structured routine-based approaches to fundamental historical thinking and writing skills, Big History Project accommodates a wide range of student skill levels.
+Big History is designed as a social studies/history course for sixth- through ninth-grade students.
+With a variety of content formats, scaffolds, and structured routine-based approaches to fundamental historical thinking and writing skills, BHP accommodates a wide range of student skill levels.
 If you’re teaching middle-school or general high-school social studies, Big History Project is right for your students.

 How is the course delivered?

-All of the content is available online.
-A completely web-based model ensures the content is up to date, relieves schools of the need for costly textbooks, and helps teachers engage students by providing approachable, media-rich materials that can be used in different ways.
-Students and teachers are issued a personal login to gain access to the school version of the course.
-Class materials are available in PDF and Google Docs formats to facilitate viewing and printing in a variety of environments.
-At the discretion of teachers and schools, the course can also be downloaded and integrated into a variety of LMS platforms and Google Classroom (see guide).
-You can also sign in to OER Project using Clever!
+All the content is available online, which ensures the content is up to date, relieves schools of the need for costly textbooks, and helps teachers engage students by providing approachable, media-rich materials that can be used in different ways.
+Class materials are available in PDF, Word, and Google Doc formats to facilitate viewing and printing in a variety of environments.
+At the discretion of teachers and schools, the course can also be downloaded and integrated into a variety of LMS platforms and Google Classroom.
+You can also use Clever to access OER Project resources!
 Find out more here.

 How is the course structured?

-It might seem like 13.8 billion years is a lot to cover in a semester- or year-long course but we’ve structured it in a way that makes it possible…and worth the trip!
+It might seem like 13.8 billion years is a lot to cover in a semester- or yearlong course, but we’ve structured it in a way that makes it possible…and worth the trip!
 Big History is made up of eight thresholds.
 Each represents a moment when the Universe got more complex.
-We start with the Big Bang, where all of the matter and energy in the Universe originated.
-The story of these eight thresholds is told over ten units.
+We start with the Big Bang, where all the matter and energy in the Universe originated.
+The story of these eight thresholds is told over a series of units.
 Within each unit is a series of four to ten lessons broken down into articles, videos, infographics, and activities that reinforce key concepts and develop critical skills.
 All this is tied together with classroom rituals and routines that facilitate engagement and learning throughout the journey.
-Every unit includes a guide that walks through the key ideas, vocabulary, possible student misconceptions, lesson plans, and assessments.
-For a more detailed look at course structure and contents, download the course guide.
+Every unit and lesson includes a guide that walks through the key ideas, vocabulary, possible student misconceptions, instructional strategies, answer keys, and assessments.
+Download the course guide to find out more.

 What planning and instructional resources are available to teachers?